m-arch/cl-todo/README.md

 mysql> create database marcdb;

-Browse to the folder directory and compile or push to asdf "themouallem.asd" Launch project using quickload command (ql:quickload :cl-todo)
+Browse to the folder directory and compile or push to asdf "cl-todo.asd" Launch project using quickload command (ql:quickload :cl-todo)

 Go to http:://localhost:8080